 Green is the colour of nature.
 It communicates growth, freshness, safety, trust, stability.
 Green is commonly associated with finances and ‘green’ products.

-Blue is the colour of the sky and it symbolizes trust, wisdom, confidence and truth.
+Blue is the colour of the sky and it symbolises trust, wisdom, confidence and truth.
 Statistics also say blue is a masculine colour, as more than 57% of males prefer it.

 Yellow is the colour of the sun.
 It often associated with energy, happiness, warmth and innovation.
 Yellow is perceived as a playful and cheerful colour.